Magento 1 and Magento 2 Database Structure Difference

-Magento 2 still employs the EAV (Entity Attribute Value) database structure for such entity as product, category, customer address, order, etc… But, there are some major differences in the database structure of Magento 1 and Magento 2.
+Magento 2 still employs the EAV (Entity Attribute Value) database structure for such entities as product, category, customer address, order, etc. But, there are some major differences in the database structure of Magento 1 and Magento 2.

-So, without no further ado, let’s dive into such differences!
+So, without any further ado, let’s dive into the differences!

 Apart from aforementioned differences, the names are also changed for some other tables.
 Let’s have a look at these names: